-Finding it difficult not to mix the keywords for spec return types (ex: request\return/1) and method terminators (ex: wooper:return\state\result/2)?
+Finding it difficult not to mix the keywords for spec return types (e.g. request\return/1) and method terminators (e.g. wooper:return\state\result/2)?

 A mnemonic could be that a spec return type designates a returned term (hence for example a request\return/1 - more generally such types always end with \return) whereas a method terminator designates an action (returning a state and a result, hence to wooper:return\state\result/2 for example).